dsgandurra/cyberfeedbites/README.md

 - Includes a sample OPML file with a list of notable cybersecurity RSS sources.

 ## TLDR;
-CyberFeedBites is ready to use once the requirements are installed.
+CyberFeedBites is ready to use once the dependencies are installed.
 To run it as is, follow these steps to fetch the latest 24-hour articles from the sources in the provided `cybersecnews-sources.opml` file and generate a summary in an HTML file saved in the `data/html_reports/` directory.

 1. Clone the repository: `git clone https://github.com/dsgandurra/cyberfeedbites.git`
+2. Move to the root folder: `cd cyberfeedbites`
-2. Install dependencies: `pip install -r requirements.txt`
+3. Install dependencies: `pip install -r requirements.txt`
-3. Run CyberFeedBites: `python src/main.py`
+4. Run CyberFeedBites: `python src/main.py`
-4. Check the generated HTML file in the `data/html_reports/` directory
+5. Check the generated HTML file in the `data/html_reports/` directory

-## Installation and Usage Overview
+## Installation

 1. Clone this repository: